rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 **Copy Binaries to a clean folder**

 ```
-copy the generated binaries directory to the /root directory on the CSP/Enterprise VM
+For CSP/Enterprise Deployment Model, copy the generated binaries directory to the /root directory on the CSP/Enterprise VM
+For Single VM model, copy the generated binaries directory to the /root directory on the deployment VM
 ```